richardschoen/PythonOniLibrary/README.md

 # Using the PYRUN2 CL command to call a Python application passing individual named parms.

 The following example calls a python 3 script named: helloworld.py from the /python directory and passes the program up to 20 parameters individually via the PYRUN CL command.
+(This was the original PYRUN command left in for educational purposes.)

  ```
       PYRUN2 SCRIPTDIR('/python')